Email Timeline

 Hotmail was then sold to Microsoft in December 1997 for a reported $400 million, and it joined the MSN group of services.
 Hotmail quickly rose in popularity as it was localized for different markets around the globe, and became the world's largest webmail service, with more than 30 million active members reported in February 1999.
 As mentioned before, Hotmail as a service ran on a mixture of FreeBSD and Solaris operating systems.

-Mozilla Thunderbird was launched in 2004, a free and open-source email client that ran on the desktop.
+Mozilla Thunderbird was also launched in 2004, a free and open-source email client that ran on the desktop.

 Lastly, a comment about Australia and sending email back in 1990.

-An alternative to SMTP for sending email, as mentioned earlier, was x.400 that was developed in the 1980s in Geneva by the
+An alternative to SMTP for sending email, as mentioned earlier, was x.400 that was developed in the 1980s by the ITU-T in Geneva.
+It was employed by Microsoft initially.
+Two domains otc.au and telememo.au were set up as an email gateway to the X.400 mail service provided by the OTC (Overseas Telecommunications Commission).

 ** End of Page